go-bayes/boilerplate/README.md

 # define section contents
 section_contents <- list(
-  abstract = "This study investigates the causal relationship between political orientation and social wellbeing using data from the New Zealand Attitudes and Values Study.", introduction = "Understanding the relationship between political beliefs and wellbeing has important implications for social policy and public health...", methods_sample = "Participants were recruited from university students during 2020-2021.", methods_measures = "Political orientation was measured using a 7-point scale...",
+  abstract = "This study investigates the causal effect of political orientation and social wellbeing using data from the New Zealand Attitudes and Values Study.", introduction = "Understanding the relationship between political beliefs and wellbeing has important implications for social policy and public health...", methods_sample = "Participants were recruited from university students during 2020-2021.", methods_measures = "Political orientation was measured using a 7-point scale...",